Laser Cutting Design Guidelines

 Overall part size (up to 47″ x 118″)

 Design density refers to the overall amount of cutting, per square-inch in your design.
 The more detailed and intricate, the longer it will take for the laser to cut.
-We measure density in pierces.
-Each shape requires one pierce from the laser.
+Increased density will increase part cost.

 What to expect

 We cut the majority of our metals using an assist gas such as high-purity nitrogen to obtain a clean edge on parts (little to no oxidation).
-However, for steel thicker than .135″ and all thicknesses of copper, we use oxygen as an assist gas.
+However, for steel thicker than .135″, and all thicknesses of copper and brass, we use may use oxygen as an assist gas.
 This will result in some oxidation on the cut surface.
 Before you paint, weld, or plate your parts, you will need to remove that oxidation.
 This can be done easily using a chemical process (muriatic acid), or mechanical methods such as a wire brush or rotary tumbler.

-Laser-cut aluminum will have a bit of dross buildup on the underside of your part(s).
+Some laser-cut metals will have a bit of dross (burr) on the underside of your part(s).
 This is a normal occurrence from the cutting process.
 Due to manufacturing variables, your parts may also have small cosmetic imperfections/scratches.
 If you require a cosmetically-perfect finish, additional processing is available for a fee.
-Contact us at email@example.com or make a note on your order to discuss options.
+Contact us at firstname.lastname@example.org or make a note on your order to discuss options.

 Software Specific Tutorials